santhoshi-dotcom/frontend-project/README.md

 # 🍽 RePlate – Zero Waste Food Donation System
- 🔹RePlate is a web-based platform designed to reduce food waste and help feed people in need.
+ - RePlate is a web-based platform designed to reduce food waste and help feed people in need.
 The system encourages individuals, restaurants, and organizations to donate surplus food instead of throwing it away.
- 🔹The goal of this project is to connect food donors with people who need food, helping reduce hunger while minimizing food waste.
+- The goal of this project is to connect food donors with people who need food, helping reduce hunger while minimizing food waste.
 ## 📖 Introduction
 - Food waste is a serious global problem while millions of people still suffer from hunger every day.
-🔹RePlate aims to bridge this gap by creating a platform where surplus food can be donated and distributed to those who need it.
+- RePlate aims to bridge this gap by creating a platform where surplus food can be donated and distributed to those who need it.
  The platform spreads awareness about responsible food usage with the message:
 "Don't waste food when someone is hungry."
 ## 📌 Project Description